 Core Faculty — Ph.D., University of Chicago

-Director of Humanities Institute, Professor of Anthropology, Professor of Women's and Gender Studies
+Director of Humanities Institute, Professor in the Department of Anthropology, College of Liberal Arts

 Cultural, historical, feminist anthropology.
 Identity and difference.
 Politics of representation.
 Public culture.
 Youth organizations.
 Museum studies.
 US, Indigenous North America.

 Pauline Strong received her bachelor’s degree in philosophy from Colorado College and graduate degrees in sociocultural anthropology from the University of Chicago.
 She has published on the representation of Native American cultures and identities in North American literature, scholarship, film, art, museums, sports events, legislation, social movements, and youth organizations.
 Her current research concerns the role that 20th-century youth organizations played in the development of racialized and gendered U.S. citizens.

 She is the author of American Indians and the American Imaginary: Cultural Representation Across the Centuries (2012) and Captive Selves, Captivating Others: The Politics and Poetics of Colonial American Captivity Narratives (1999).
 She is also co-editor (with Sergei Kan) of New Perspectives on Native North America: Cultures, Histories, Representations (2006).
 Her articles appear in journals and anthologies in the fields of American Studies, cultural studies, history, media studies, Native American Studies, and sports studies as well as anthropology.